-It is difficult to collate and accurate analysis of the epidemiology of self-harm in England as it remains a relatively hidden issue with many people never disclosing their behaviour, let alone seeking healthcare support.
-In a recent survey only 42% of
+It is difficult to collate an accurate analysis of the epidemiology of self-harm in England as it remains a relatively hidden issue with many people never disclosing their behaviour, let alone seeking healthcare support.
+In a recent survey only 42% of men and 53% of women in the UK reported seeking medical or psychological help after self-harming and fewer young people report seeking healthcare support.
+62